uwegeercken/artikel/README.md

 If you want to deliver files through the Web UI - such as e.g. PDF files - in the configuration file specify the folder in the documentsFolder variable and copy the files to that location.

-The application language is German or English.
+The application language is German (de) or English (en).
 But one could easily copy the resource file and translate it to a different language.

 #### Configuration for the Web application:
 The configuration file contains an entry for the database name.
 Adjust the path and name to your needs.
 The application needs access to the folder and write access for the database file.
 When no database file is found